 The Promotion of Security Threats through the Metaverse

-The decentralized nature of the metaverse offers criminals unprecedented potential to develop their harmful and malicious activities.
-However, we focus the work in the following paragraphs on the explanation and exploration of certain specific and often well-known activities and how their transshipment between virtual spaces imposes unforeseen and dangerous impacts on the stability of virtual spaces and the integrity of users, including the analysis of countermeasures provided to address these risks and challenges.
+The decentralized nature of the Metaverse offers criminals unprecedented potential to develop their harmful and malicious activities.
+However, we focus the work in the following paragraphs on the explanation and exploration of certain specific and often well-known activities, as well as on how their transhipment between virtual spaces imposes unforeseen and dangerous impacts on the stability of virtual spaces and the integrity of users, including the analysis of the countermeasures provided to address these risks and challenges.

-As a part of a digital space, the open and decentralized nature of the metaverse makes vulnerable to cunning criminals, who constantly exploit technological innovations to achieve criminal and destabilization objectives.
-Social engineering and misinformation manifest as persistent and widely exploited domains to manipulate users into serving criminal objectives instead of personal ones.
+As part of a digital space, the open and decentralized nature of the Metaverse makes it vulnerable to criminal expertise, which constantly exploits technological innovations to achieve criminal objectives, including destabilization.
+Social engineering and misinformation manifest as persistent and widely exploited areas to manipulate users into serving criminal objectives instead of their own.

-The transcendence of virtual spaces has called upon activities already known in the field of cybercrime such as phishing and radicalization as the main activity of disinformation.
-Phishing takes the majority margin when classifying high-risk activities against users in the metaverse, with a wave of phishing attacks and credential theft against the gaming platform Decentraland highlighting the urgency of addressing these activities as a major risk in this space.
-This means that we are facing activities of scamming and deception, which use false information to deceive users and steal their information (Bhaskar et al., 2023).
+The transcendence of virtual spaces has called upon activities already known in the field of cybercrime such as phishing and radicalization as the main disinformation activities.
+Phishing accounts for the majority of high-risk activities against Metaverse users, with waves of cyberattacks targeting virtual platforms such as the phishing and identity theft cyberattack waves against the gaming platform Decentraland, aimed at exploiting the ignorance of minor users, highlighting the urgency of treating these activities as a major risk in this space.
+This means that we are facing activities of scamming and deception, which use false information to trick users and steal their information (Bhaskar et al., 2023).

-Far from financial objectives, virtual spaces constitute fertile ground for propaganda and online radicalization marketing.
-Virtual gatherings, especially those of teenage gamers on platforms, have become targets for radicals who infiltrate these groups to carry out their activities – to influence the emotions and behaviors of virtual youth – in recruitment and ideological propaganda.
-The metaverse thus constitutes a perfect space for radicals and strongly promotes the spread of their radicalization activities and the amplification of their extreme rhetoric, as Procopiou confirms (2022).
+Far from financial objectives, virtual spaces provide fertile ground for propaganda and online radicalization marketing.
+Virtual gatherings, particularly those of teenage gamers on platforms, have become targets for radicals who infiltrate these groups to carry out their activities – influencing the emotions and behaviours of virtual youth – in recruitment and ideological propaganda.
+The Metaverse thus, alongside the privileges offered to criminals, constitutes a perfect space for radicals to strongly promote the dissemination of their radicalization activities and the amplification of their extreme rhetoric, as confirmed by Procopiou (2022).

 2. Infrastructure vulnerabilities

-We have already referred to the weakness and the immature level of technological infrastructure in Morocco, which is still developing.
-From our point of view, this imposes more risks and problems to user security and risks undermining confidence in the process of securing data and services in the metaverse.
+We have already mentioned the weakness and the immature level of the technological infrastructure in Morocco, which is still under development.
+From our point of view, this imposes more risks and problems to user security and risks undermining confidence in the process of securing data and services in the Metaverse.

-The platforms in the metaverse, with their multitude of services and domains, are subject to DDoS attacks, with VRChat being the most well-known case in this discussion, where hackers overwhelmed the platform’s servers in 2022, causing disruptions in services and functionality.
-The financial losses were colossal, and the users, especially the service providers on this platform, expressed their refusal and dissatisfaction in the face of this disruption to their economic and commercial activities.
-This shows cybersecurity experts that the metaverse can also be altered or shut down if DDoS attacks effectively overload the network.
-Experts and professionals in cybersecurity, did not only confirm the possibility of the metaverse being altered due to a DDoS attack; rather, they emphasize the need to strengthen cybersecurity measures in the metaverse to ensure stability and security.
+Platforms in the Metaverse, with their multitude of services and domains, are subject to DDoS attacks, VRChat being the most well-known case in this discussion, where hackers overwhelmed the platform’s servers in 2022, causing disruptions in services and functionality.
+The financial losses were colossal, and the users, particularly the service providers on this platform, expressed their refusal and dissatisfaction with this disruption of their economic and commercial activities.
+This shows cybersecurity experts that the Metaverse can also be disrupted or halted if DDoS attacks indeed overload the network.
+Cybersecurity experts and professionals have not only confirmed the possibility that the Metaverse could be altered due to a DDoS attack; they rather emphasize the need to strengthen cybersecurity measures in the Metaverse to ensure stability and security (Ramadan et al., 2024).

-In 2022, a hacker managed to steal 600 million dollars in the form of cryptocurrencies by exploiting vulnerabilities and security gaps in the system of a virtual application (dApp) called Axie Infinity (Rahaman et al., 2024).
-This means that the smart contracts on the platform can also be infiltrated by hackers for fraudulent purposes, but on a large scale.
-Cybersecurity experts emphasize, upon studying this situation, that computer vulnerabilities are also permanent in dematerialized applications, and that regular evaluations and audits are also necessary to remain within the limits of resilience and the security of dApps (Aluthman et al., 2024).
+According to the same author, in 2022, a hacker managed to steal 600 million dollars in the form of cryptocurrencies by exploiting vulnerabilities and security flaws in the system of a virtual application (dApp).
+Called Axie Infinity, the attack means that smart contracts on the platform can also be infiltrated by hackers for fraudulent purposes, but on a large scale.
+According to the study by Automatique (2024), cybersecurity experts emphasize, based on their analysis of this case, that computer vulnerabilities are also permanent in dematerialized applications, and that regular evaluations and audits are also necessary to remain within the limits of dApps’ resilience and security.

-The risks of identity theft, privacy violations, and the manipulation of personal information to achieve criminal objectives and interest in the metaverse are predominant.
-Especially since hackers are well-versed in the use of avatars to serve their interests, as well as in generating falsified personal information and easily accessing stolen user identities.
+The risks of identity theft, privacy violations, and manipulation of personal information to achieve criminal objectives, as well as the interest in the Metaverse, are predominant.
+Especially since hackers are well-versed in using avatars to serve their interests, as well as generating falsified personal information and easily accessing stolen user identities.

 Identity theft and data breaches in the virtual world: